augustinas1/MomentClosure.jl/docs/src/tutorials/common_issues.md

 # [Common Issues](@id common_issues)

-It is important to be well aware that moment closure approximations are based on *ad hoc* assumptions and no rigorous and general predictions can be made on whether the results will be accurate or even physically meaningful [1-2].
+Moment closure approximations are based on *ad hoc* assumptions and no rigorous and general predictions can be made on whether the results will be accurate or even physically meaningful [1-2].
 Moreover, the truncated moment equations are prone to numerical instabilities and it may not be possible to solve them for the entire time course [3].
-In this tutorial, we walk through a number of such issues encountered in the analysis of the Brusselator introduced in the [previous tutorial](using_momentclosure.md).
+In this tutorial, we walk through a number of such issues encountered in the analysis of the Brusselator model introduced in the [previous tutorial](using_momentclosure.md).

 We first redefine the system and its parameters for completeness:
 ```julia